top of page

 Medicare doesn’t cover some of the costs your employer-provided insurance likely used to cover.
 Luckily, with a Medicare Supplement plan, you can get coverage more like what you were used to.

-A Medicare Supplement plan provides an excellent option for people who like the idea of the government-run Medicare program but would like to have a few more of their costs covered.
-This article will help explain what a Medicare Supplement plan is, how it works, the benefits offered by each plan, and more.
+A Medicare Supplement plan is an excellent option for people who prefer the government-run Medicare program but want a few more of their costs covered.
+This article explains what a Medicare Supplement plan is, how it works, the benefits each plan offers, and more.

 WHAT EXACTLY IS A MEDICARE SUPPLEMENT PLAN?

 A Medicare Supplement (also known as Medigap) plan is a supplemental insurance plan sold by a private company.
-This kind of insurance helps cover the costs that Original Medicare doesn’t, like deductibles, co-payments, or coinsurance.
+This type of insurance helps cover costs that Original Medicare doesn’t, such as deductibles, copayments, and coinsurance.

 EXPOSING THE GAPS IN ORIGINAL MEDICARE